YouHaveTrouble/minecraft-optimization/README.md

 * Many forks further downstream from Pufferfish or Purpur will encounter instability and other issues.
 If you're seeking more performance gains, optimize your server or invest in a personal private fork.

 ## Map pregen
 Map pregeneration, thanks to various optimizations to chunk generation added over the years is now only useful on servers with terrible, single threaded, or limited CPUs.
-Though, pregeneration is commonly used to generate chunks for world-map plugins such as Pl3xMap or Dynmap. <!-- TODO: Link to these once Pl3xMap v2 is ready --->
+Though, pregeneration is commonly used to generate chunks for world-map plugins such as Pl3xMap or Dynmap.

 If you still want to pregen the world, you can use a plugin such as [Chunky](https://github.com/pop4959/Chunky) to do it.
 Make sure to set up a world border so your players don't generate new chunks!
 Note that pregenning can sometimes take hours depending on the radius you set in the pregen plugin.
 Keep in mind that with Paper and above your tps will not be affected by chunk loading, but the speed of loading chunks can significantly slow down when your server's cpu is overloaded.